 It goes without saying that our collective past affects and influences our work.
 However, we are intrigued by the notion that our present efforts can shape the trajectories of our unborn children's lives.
 The following is an ongoing series of stories that scrutinize aspects of present-day African society, and attempt to telegraph their ripple effects in the far-flung future.

-The "Africa 2081A.D." series, and other works, have been displayed as part of the Vitra Design Museum's "Making Africa" exhibit.
+The "Africa 2081A.D." series, and other works, have been displayed as part of different exhibitions, including the Vitra Design Museum's "Making Africa" exhibit.
 The exhibit was also displayed at the Guggenheim Bilbao in Spain and at the Centre do Cultura Contemporania de Barcelona.

 Illustrations - Lekan Jeyifo x Words - Walé Oyéjidé